U.S. Route 1 in Florida: Miami-Dade County

 For the first 14 mi in Miami-Dade County, US 1 is a divided two-lane road bordering Everglades National Park on the west.
 It is named South Dixie Highway from the county line to Miami.
 Its first major intersection is with the north end of Card Sound Road south of Florida City.
 Similarly, to the south, signage directs southbound travelers approaching this intersection to take Card Sound Road if the lights on it are flashing rather than taking US 1 south to Key Largo.

-Just north of the Card Sound Road intersection, US 1 meets the southern end of Krome Avenue (SR 997) and then enters Florida City.
+Just north of the Card Sound Road intersection, US 1 meets the southern end of Krome Avenue (former SR 997) and then enters Florida City.
 Here, US 1 intersects SR 9336, providing access westward to Everglades National Park; at the same intersection, Palm Drive (former SR 906) likewise provides access eastward to Biscayne National Park.
-From here northbound, the South Dixie Highway is paralleled by the South Miami-Dade Busway along the former Florida East Coast Railway alignment.
+From here northbound, the South Dixie Highway is paralleled by the South Dade TransitWay along the former Florida East Coast Railway alignment.
 Near-immediately northbound of the Palm Drive intersection, US 1 meets the southern end of the Homestead Extension of Florida's Turnpike and then crosses into Homestead at South 328th Street.
 The road then curves northeast through Homestead, parallel to Florida's Turnpike, leaving the city north of South 304th Street and continuing northeast through the communities of Leisure City, Modello, Naranja, Princeton, and Goulds.

 At West 112th Avenue/Allapattah Road (SR 989), US 1 enters the incorporated town of Cutler Bay, soon passes under the Homestead Extension of Florida's Turnpike, and continues northeast in the town until at South 186th Street it forms the town's border for two blocks before leaving at South 184th Street.
 From here, the road continues northeast from this point, forming the western boundary of Palmetto Bay.
 In Perrine, it meets SR 994, and then divides into a one-way pair of streets, with northbound traffic directed east one block of the southbound traffic along a sweeping curve between South 183rd and South 168th streets.
 After the two directions of traffic rejoin, the road meets Coral Reef Drive (SR 992), then passes through Rockdale and Howard until it reaches South 136th Street (Howard Drive), meets the southern terminus of SR 973 a block later, and serves to divide Pinecrest to the southeast and Kendall and Dadeland to the northwest for the next few miles.
 The road is also known as Pinecrest Parkway through this section.
 Also through this section, US 1 meets the eastern terminus of SR 990, the southern terminus of the Palmetto Expressway (SR 826), and the eastern terminus of SR 94 at Kendall Drive.
+Dadeland South station lies just north of the Palmetto Expressway, on US 1's western side, and acts as the handover point between the South Dade TransitWay and the Metrorail line, which proceeds to parallel US 1 for most of its subsequent journey into Downtown Miami.